bitterkoekjes pudding

 • 2 sachets of vanilla sugar or 1 vanilla pod and 2 tbsp of sugar

-• 3 tbsp of sugar
+• 3 tbsp sugar

-• 500 ml fullfat milk
+• 500 ml full fat milk

 • 500 ml double cream

-• 3 tbsp almond essence of liquor
+• 3 tbsp almond essence or liquor

 • various pudding shapes